 We have the pleasure of introducing Jack Bobo, CEO of Futurity Foods to our D2D readers.
 Futurity Foods consults with companies looking to understand governmental policy decisions around agriculture and how consumers make decisions on their food.
-Jack was Senior Advisor for the State Department’s Global Food Policy and then worked for Interexon Corporation (now Precigen) as Chief Communication Executive.
+Jack was Senior Advisor for the State Department’s Global Food Policy and then worked for Intrexon Corporation (now Precigen) as Chief Communications Officer.
 In 2019, Jack left in April to begin Futurity Food.

 At D2D, we find Jack’s insights on consumers interesting and unique.
 He brings an informative perspective about our choices in the grocery store.
 Jack searches into the questions that drive our decisions in the marketplace, such as: